Regardless of how you get split ends, they will not just go away.

 3. Apply A Leave-in Conditioner

 If you have bad split ends or are prone to having them, then be sure to apply a leave-in conditioner to your hair.
 This is to protect your hair from the regular wear and tear that can happen due to combing, styling, and also environmental factors (hot sun or cold winds).
-Prismax Hair Botox is a great leave-in treatment that can be applied once per month to further protect the hair cuticle and prevent split ends.
+Prismax Nutritivo is a great leave-in treatment that can be applied once per month to further protect the hair cuticle and prevent split ends.

 4. Dry Hair Gently